Agus Salim: Personal life and legacy

 Salim was best remembered for his sharp wit and debating skills.
 In a version of the story (as told by Jef Last), several Sarekat Islam members tried to mock Salim, who is in the middle of a speech, with goat sounds; alluring to Salim's white beard and in a way, his devout Islamic faith.
 Salim calmly responded by asking the chair "whether Sarekat has invited a herd of goats to its meeting"; and if yes, "as a polyglot I would honour their right to listen to a speech by speaking in hircine language."
 In another instance, Salim was mocked by Bergmeyer, a Dutch member of the Volksraad for delivering a speech in Malay.
 At one point Salim had said ekonomi, the Malayized word for economy, and Bergmeyer challenged him to state the original Malay for the word.
 Salim quickly retorted: "if you can say what 'economy' is in the original Dutch, I'll state the Malay version for you."
 Both Malay and Dutch absorbed 'economy' from the Ancient Greek word of οἰκονομία, so there would be no original word in both languages.

 He was also popular for his lighthearted humour.
-A lifelong smoker of cigar (he would sometimes lit one while teaching at Cornell) a common lore was that when Salim, on behalf of the Indonesian government, met Prince Philip, Duke of Edinburgh (some claimed, however, it's the other British royalties) during a dinner at the coronation of Elizabeth II in June 1953.
+A lifelong smoker of cigar (he would sometimes light one while teaching at Cornell) a common lore was that when Salim, on behalf of the Indonesian government, met Prince Philip, Duke of Edinburgh (some claimed, however, it's the other British royalties) during a dinner at the coronation of Elizabeth II in June 1953.
 A British diplomat assigned to him had asked him not to smoke his kretek in the Westminster Abbey and in the palace.
 During the dinner, however, Salim found the young Duke was still awkward and unsettled while greeting his guests as a new consort to the Queen.
 He lit his kretek and asked if the Duke knew of it.
 When the Duke inquired what was Salim smoking, he answered: "That, Your Highness, is the reason for which the West conquered the world!"